 At St. Mary’s C of E School, the teaching and learning of mathematics is a priority as we recognise it as an essential skill for life.
-The language of mathematics is international, and the basic skills of mathematics are vital for the life opportunities of our children.
+The language of mathematics is international, and vital for the life opportunities of our children.
 Our aim is for all children to think mathematically, enabling them to reason, solve problems and assess risk in a range of contexts.

 We strive to offer a Maths curriculum which is consistent, sustainable and progressive through continuously looking at ways in which we can enhance the teaching and learning of mathematics within our school.

 - High expectations for every child

 - Fewer topics, greater depth

 - Number sense and place value come first

 - Resources to support

 - Calculate with confidence– understand why it works